beta-tester/RPi-GPS-PPS-StratumOne/README.md

 the x-value of the highest spike in the histogram is the offset value for the GPS0 you can once you got a good offset, you can use your RPi + GPS offline.

-### note2:
+### note3:
 - **GPS0** (NMEA), has a mostly a low accuracy.

 - **PPS0**, has the highest accuracy.<br />
 it is passed throught by the kernel to /dev/pps0.<br />
-in chrony there is a specific timing offset requirement to GPSD, that may cause the PPS0 to be seen as falseticker by chrony and may be rejected.
+in chrony there is a specific timing offset requirement to GPSD, that may cause the PPS0 to be seen as false-ticker by chrony and may be rejected.

 - **PSM0**, is coming from the gpsd service via shared memory and is a combination of PPS0+NMEA, but handled by gpsd service.<br />
-it has a similar accuracy than the PPS0 direckly.
+it has a similar accuracy than the PPS0 directly.

 - **PST0**, is used by gpsd socket to provide PPS0+NMEA information.<br />
 it has the same accuracy as PSM0 because they have the same time source.